Evaluation concepts

 The inputs are again the inputs to the overall agent (the user input, and optionally a list of tools).

-The outputs are a list of tool calls, which can be formulated as an "exact" trajectory (e.g., an expected sequence of tool calls) or simply a list of tool calls that are expected (in any order).
+The outputs are a list of tool calls, which can be formulated as an "exact" trajectory (e.g., an expected sequence of tool calls) or simply a set of tool calls that are expected (in any order).

 The evaluator here is some function over the steps taken.
 Assessing the "exact" trajectory can use a single binary score that confirms an exact match for each tool name in the sequence.
 This is simple, but has some flaws.
 Sometimes there can be multiple correct paths.
 This evaluation also does not capture the difference between a trajectory being off by a single step versus being completely wrong.